browserless/browserless/README.md

 ## 🐳 Docker Quickstart

 ⚠️ HOSTING: In order for the debugger to work properly in hosted environments (AWS, Heroku, and others) your site needs to be deployed under HTTPS.
-This is due to devtools scripts being loaded from an http-based domain.
+This is due to devtools scripts being loaded from a secure domain.
 For further help/information look at some projects like localtunnel, certbot, or even netlify to achieve these efforts.

 1. `docker pull browserless/chrome`
 2. `docker run --shm-size=1gb -p 3000:3000 browserless/chrome`